 The breaks can be provided:

-- out in the community to access activities.
+• Out in the community to access activities.

 This service provides peace of mind for parents, knowing their child is being properly looked after whilst away from them.
-It also provides the child/ young person with some independence and gives them the opportunity to have fun, develop new relationships and access the community.
+It also provides the young child/person with some independence and gives them the opportunity to have fun, develop new relationships and access the community.